ionos-cloud/ionosctl/docs/subcommands/pg-cluster-create.md

   -h, --help                      Print usage
   -I, --instances int             The number of instances in your cluster (one master and n-1 standbys).
 Minimum: 1.
 Maximum: 5 (default 1)
       --lan-id string             The unique ID of the LAN to connect your cluster to (required) --location-id string        The physical location where the cluster will be created.
-This will be where all of your instances live.
-Property cannot be modified after datacenter creation.
+It cannot be modified after datacenter creation.
 If not set, it will be used Datacenter's location
   -d, --maintenance-day string    Day Of the Week for the MaintenanceWindows.
 The MaintenanceWindow is a weekly 4 hour-long windows, during which maintenance might occur
   -T, --maintenance-time string   Time for the MaintenanceWindows.
 The MaintenanceWindow is a weekly 4 hour-long windows, during which maintenance might occur.
 Example: 16:30:59
   -n, --name string               The friendly name of your cluster (default "UnnamedCluster")